The 2023 general election is scheduled for Tuesday, November 7th. You must be registered to vote by Tuesday, October 10th.

 Step 4: Find out Where to Go

 The Indiana Voters site can also find your polling place, or if you meet the criteria, provide the forms to request an absentee ballot.
-Forms to get an absentee ballot must be received by the state by April 9.
-Votes by mail must be received by April 30.
+Forms requesting an absentee ballot must be received by the state by October 26th.

-Or, if you live in Monroe County, regardless of your address, you can vote early at Monroe County Election Central from 8am - 6pm, weekdays, from April 10 - May 4, or the Saturdays of April 28 and May 5, from 9am - 4pm.
-The office is on the corner of Seventh and Madison streets at 401 W 7th St, Bloomington, IN 47404.
+Or, if you live in Monroe County, regardless of your address, you can vote early at Election Operations.
+The office is on the corner of Walnut and Third at 302 S Walnut St. Bloomington, IN 47401.

 Step 5: What to Bring With You

 In Indiana, you must bring a photo ID that was issued by Indiana or the Federal government.
-A state ID, driver's license, U.S.passport, U.S. military ID, or a student ID with an expiration date from a state school are good examples.
-So, your Campus Access card should be acceptable.
+A state ID, driver's license, U.S. passport, U.S. military ID, or a student ID with an expiration date from a state school are good examples.
+Your CrimsonCard should be acceptable.
 Read more at the Indiana Election Division.

 Step 6: Vote!

 The polling workers will tell you what to do.

 Student Voting Guide (not yet active): A guide for in and out of state students.
 Provided by the Office of Provost and Executive Vice President.